Medically Reviewed By

 A paracentesis is a procedure to drain fluid from the peritoneum and within the abdominal cavity.
 This procedure is performed for peritoneal mesothelioma, which forms in the peritoneum.
 Fluid buildup in the peritoneum and abdominal cavity is called ascites.

-- An ultrasound machine is often used to verify the location of the fluid and ensure proper placement of the needle.
+- An ultrasound machine is used to verify the location of the fluid and ensure proper placement of the needle.

-- This is a temporary solution for ascites, and doctors may need to repeat this procedure to manage fluid accumulations and relieve mesothelioma pain.
+- This is a temporary solution for ascites, and doctors may need to repeat this procedure to manage fluid accumulations and relieve pain.

 - The procedure takes approximately 30 minutes to perform.

-A paracentesis can play a part in diagnosing peritoneal mesothelioma.
+A paracentesis may play a part in diagnosing peritoneal mesothelioma.
 Surgeons may be able to remove small amounts of diseased tissue during this procedure, which are sent to pathology to identify any evidence of mesothelioma cancer cells.

 According to Memorial Sloan Kettering Cancer Center, patients can recover from a paracentesis within a few days and are typically discharged from the hospital within a few hours after the procedure.